35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 [^1] Despite this NHG say that the extra floors are *'to ensure the scheme viably delivers the required affordable homes' -* Planning Statement Addendum, Oct 2024, 3.9, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>3.9

 [^2] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, ES10, ES11, 10 September 2024.
 This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/2226, under the 'Documents' tab.
-See also the Appraisal Summary, pg 137, 138.
+See also the Appraisal Summary, pg 136, 137, 138.

 [^3] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, ES13, ES10, 10 September 2024.
 This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/2226, under the 'Documents' tab.

 [^4] See entries for 'GLA AH Grant' in Table 1.1 in the respective financial viability assessments of May 2022 and Sept 2024.

-[^X] The grant for the original proposal was £28.27m for 245 affordable homes - an average cost of £115.39k per home.
+[^5] The grant for the original proposal was £28.27m for 245 affordable homes - an average cost of £115.39k per home.
 The grant for the updated proposal is £42.51m for 262 affordable homes - an average cost of £162.25k per home.
+By calculation, using averages, the Mayor's grant is about a third of the cost of the affordable housing - £325,280,540 (total cost) divided by 640= £508.25k av cost per unit; x 262 affordable units = £133.162m; divided by £42.51m = 3.13.
+See the Appraisal Summary, Financial Viability Assessment, Sept 2024, pg 137 for total cost figure.

 [^6] For the 12.27% GDV profit see the Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, ES 9, May 2022.
 This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/2226, and then under the 'Documents' tab.
 By calculation, the original profit is 12.27% x £244.44m GDV = £29.94m; the updated profit is 5.22% x £258.76m GDV = £13.5m.
 See also the the Appraisal Summary, pg.
 143, 144